What does Dole aim to achieve?

 Dole's dedication to quality is a commitment solidly backed by: comprehensive programs for food safety, scientific crop protection programs, stringent quality control measures, state-of-the-art production and transportation technologies, continuous improvement through research and innovation, and dedication to the safety of our employees, communities and the environment.

 Are you Rainforest Alliance certified?

-Yes, all Dole pineapples from the Philippines and all Ecuador bananas coming to New Zealand are certified.
-Philippines bananas are currently going through the certification process.
-Chilean grapes are also going through certification and we should receive them in New Zealand in the next year.
+All Dole Ecuador bananas coming to New Zealand are certified.
 By buying a Rainforest Alliance certified product you can sure you are helping the enviroment and the farm workers.
 Dole does not charge extra for Rainforest Alliance certified products as we believe everyone should have the right to make sustainable choices.

 Does Dole share information on its corporate responsibility and sustainability practices?

 Yes.
 Dole is committed to providing transparent information on the company’s Corporate Responsibility and Sustainability practices.
 In doing so, Dole maintains an open and constructive dialogue with stakeholders, including customers, suppliers, governmental and non-governmental organisations, employees, trade unions, consumer organisations and community representatives.

 These discussions address current and future issues facing the agricultural industry and yield effective solutions in overcoming related challenges.